Applied Scientist / ML Engineer · available August 2026

 N. Kashani Motlagh, J. Davis, T. Anderson, J. Gwinnup

-• Invited journal extension of the ISVC Best Paper that introduces deployment-minded calibration tooling.
+• Invited journal extension of the ISVC Best Paper with additional datasets, analysis, and calibration experiments.

-• Per-class binomial thresholds outperform global temperature scaling on ImageNet and remote sensing splits.
+• Per-class binomial thresholds outperform global thresholding on ImageNet and remote-sensing splits.

 Why it matters